Intermodalics/pickit-docs/docs/documentation/picking/temporarily-avoid-unpicked-objects.rst

 The **number of runs to avoid** is the number of detection runs an object stays in the avoid list.
 For example, when set to 5, an initially unpicked object will be pushed to the bottom of the pickable objects list for the 5 next detections (if detected again).
-After that it will not be deprioritized anymore.
+After that, the object will no longer be deprioritized.

 The **Proximity tolerance** is the distance used for matching a detection against the avoid list.
 If the pick point of a detected object is within this distance to a pick point stored in the avoid list, it will be deprioritized.